 Based on the discussions above, RAN2 has the following question to RAN3:

-Does sampling periodicity for buffer level reporting needs to be specified and in such case the range and values of the sampling?
-If not, provide further information of how the list is filled.
+Does sampling periodicity for buffer level reporting need to be specified?
+If yes, what should be configurable values of the sampling?
+If not, what are the assumptions on how the application layer performs the measurements of buffer level and how the buffer level list is filled?

-Should the PDU session ID be mandatory or optional in the signaling?
+Should the PDU session ID be provided for each RAN visible QoE report and should it be mandatory or optional in the signaling?

-What is the expected UE behavior when no reporting periodicity is defined in the RAN visible QoE configuration?
-RAN2 assumes that the AS layer is not required to check the periodicity defined inside the container.
+What was the motivation from RAN3 to have RAN visible QoE reported together with container-based QoE?
+Instead of specifying this principle, is it acceptable to RAN3 to make RAN visible QoE reporting periodicity mandatory?

 2. Actions: